Adopting the most effective leadership style is key to success

 Team maturity

-Forming, norming and storming
+Forming, Storming and Norming

 The nature of relationships

 Predominantly the nature of the business will determine the culture.
 So for example, the team on a terminal cancer ward in healthcare will have very different values and priorities than a high stake financial stockbroker in the city.
-This means that by virtue of the different skills and personalities required for such diverse outcomes mean that the relationships between leaders and employees may look and feel very different.
+This means that the different skills and personalities required for such diverse outcomes mean that the relationships between leaders and employees may look and feel very different.
 This is not about the distinctions between leader and employer, but rather around personality type.
 Undoubtedly then the nature of the relationships within different occupations will help to determine the required leadership style.

 The nature of the task

 The nature of the task will determine the leadership style.
-Some tasks will require psychomotor skills, some kinesthetic skills and for others, cognitive abilities will be important.
+Some tasks will require psychomotor skills, and some kinesthetic skills and for others, cognitive abilities will be important.
 In other words, the task may be a product, service or knowledge.
 Each of these tasks will require some common leadership attributes, while also requiring some differences.
-The scope and level of autonomy for decision making may be different for example.
+The scope and level of autonomy for decision-making may be different for example.

 Timing

-Outcomes may be immediate and urgent and other times the nature of the outcome means it could take decades.
+Outcomes may be immediate and urgent and at other times the nature of the outcome means it could take decades.
 In this world of immediate results, short terminism has become the norm.
 However, if the leader is championing a cause then the outcomes may mean a big cultural shift that can take some time.
 The leadership style in these circumstances may involve high levels of engagement, collaboration, consultation and communication.
 At other times, the leader may need to adopt an autocratic style because of the urgency of the situation.

 The personality of the leader

 Most leaders initially adopt a natural leadership style depending on their personality.
 However, leaders can learn and adopt new leadership styles.
 There are many personality trends and tests out there such as Myers Briggs Type Indicator of DISC, for example.
-Thus there are many components which determine a leaders natural leadership style.
+Thus there are many components which determine a leader’s natural leadership style.
 Archetypes or personas are a great way to describe the aspects of a leadership style and Jerry Robinson’s model uses 5 different personas to describe leadership style.
 These are:

 • The Cavalier – this leader is about pleasure-seeking and having fun.
 Can build great relationships and rapport although may result in weak performance.